DInfanger/pvaluefunctions/vignettes/pvaluefun.md

 The main function `conf_dist()` returns five objects in a list:

 * `res_frame`: A data frame containing the values used to construct the plot.
-* onf_frame`: A data frame containing the confidence intervals for the specified confidence levels for all estimates.
+* `conf_frame`: A data frame containing the confidence intervals for the specified confidence levels for all estimates.
-* **`counternull_frame`: A data frame containing the counternull values for the specified null values (see Rosenthal & Rubin (1994) for more information about the counternull).
+* `counternull_frame`: A data frame containing the counternull values for the specified null values (see Rosenthal & Rubin (1994) for more information about the counternull).
 * `point_est`: A data frame containing the point estimates for all estimates.
 The point estimates correspond to the mean, median or mode of the confidence density (see Xie & Singh (2013) for more information).
 Estimates are produced using numerical procedures: Increase the number of points `n_values` for higher numerical precision.
 * `plot`: A [ggplot2](https://ggplot2.tidyverse.org/) plot object.